COVID-19 Vaccines Print Page

 If you have a rheumatic condition, you are eligible to book an appointment for COVID-19 vaccine today.
 For more information and to book your vaccine appointment, please visit: https://www.alberta.ca/covid19-vaccine.aspx

-Which COVID-19 vaccines are available?
+Which COVID-19 vaccines are recommended for patients with rheumatic disease?

 How is the vaccine administered?